NLnetLabs/nsd-manual/source/configuration.rst

 Below we'll give an example config file, which specifies options for the NSD server, zone files, primaries and secondaries.
 This provide basic config which can be used for as a starting point.

-Note that for the remainder we assume the default location of NSD is ``\etc\nsd`` though this may vary on your system.
+Note that for the remainder we assume the default location of NSD is ``/etc/nsd`` though this may vary on your system.

 The example configuration below specifies options for the NSD server, zone files, primaries and secondaries.